 Some of you have been wounded in war, and others of you are still serving.
 I’ve worried about you in Vietnam, in Iraq (I and II), in Afghanistan, and in other trouble spots around the globe.
 A few years ago, one of you died serving this country.
 Our whole community mourned, and that year, in your name, students at our high school collected items for Care Packages for soldiers stationed around the world.

 Some of you have worked for my husband or me.
 One of you is a contractor who remodeled my husband’s lab; another was his lab technician.
 Two of you have taken care of our yard during the summer when we have been on vacation; another has walked our dogs.
 You’ve waited on us in restaurants; you’ve hauled boxes for us when we remodeled.

 I’ve worked with one of you on a research project and together we’ve served on the board of a community organization.
 Many of you are my Facebook friends; some of you read this blog.
 Some of you follow me on Twitter.
-Some of you have read the book I wrote this year and have written to tell me you liked it.
+Some of you have read the book I wrote in 2019 and have written to tell me you liked it.
 Some of you look at my nature photographs and tell me they bring you peace.

 You still work hard, all of you, every single day, to make this world spin round.

 Teachers often wonder what becomes of their students, the youth upon whom they have lavished so much time, attention, and love.
 I am surprised when I list you out like this, and I see immediately what I didn’t wholly envision would happen when you were before me in my classroom year after year after year.

 When I knew you, you were children.
 But you have grown up, evolved, moved past Crazy Hat Day, experimental make-up, video games, and babysitting.
 Past blue hair and nose rings, past balloons on lockers and crepe paper streamers suspended across hallways.
 You have come of age, turned your promise into purpose.